jtobin/jtobin.github.io/_posts/2016-10-17-simple-probabilistic-programming.md

   binomial n p
 ```

-You can build a lot of useful distributions by just starting from the beta and
+You can build a lot of other useful distributions by just starting from the
-Bernoulli as well.
-And technically I guess the more foundational distributions
+beta and Bernoulli as well.
+And technically I guess the more foundational
-to use here would be the [Dirichlet][diri] and [categorical][cate], of which
+distributions to use here would be the [Dirichlet][diri] and
-the beta and Bernoulli are special cases.
-But I digress.
-The point is that
+[categorical][cate], of which the beta and Bernoulli are special cases.
+But I
-other distributions are easy to construct from a set of reliable primitives;
+digress.
+The point is that other distributions are easy to construct from a
-you can check out the old [lambda-naught][park] paper by Park et al for more
+set of reliable primitives; you can check out the old [lambda-naught][park]
-examples.
+paper by Park et al for more examples.

 See how `binomial` and `betaBinomial` are defined?
 In the case of `binomial`
 we're using the property that models have a *functorial* structure by just